MapNet2025/Mapnet2025.github.io/_pages/register.md

 MapNet [registration](https://events.humanitix.com/mapnet-2023) is now open.

-- Registration for MapNet 2023 is $150 NZD + BF + GST.
+- Registration for MapNet 2023 is $150 NZD + Booking Fee* + GST.
 This includes dinner on Thursday 23rd November.

+  *Note profits from booking fees taken through Humanitix are donated to chariatable organisations.

 <!--
 - MapNet registration is now open